ANGELUSD11/Berto-AI/README.md

 ## **🌱Berto AI ChatBot**
-Made with Python and Flask, powered with Google Gémini 2.5 flash🤖
+Made with Python and Flask, powered with Google Gemini 2.5 flash🤖

 ---